 When planning for the visit, it is always advisable to ask, “What if?” and to have a conceptual Plan B available.
 Proper planning can reduce a stressful situation to an enjoyable diversion.

 You are strongly encouraged to use ABET’s travel agency to book international flights (unless the flight arrangements are made by the institution).
 The agency can help you understand potential flight delays and connection problems and is available to assist when those delays and problems occur.
 Frequent flier mileage requests can be accommodated.
 However, you must be willing to fly on airlines for which no frequent flier miles or points are available.
-ABET allows business class accommodations; however, the travel policy pertaining to business class has been modified since last year.
-According to the most up-to-date version of the Travel Policy and Procedure Manual (TPPM) section C (Download Manual), Volunteers or staff traveling on ABET business shall purchase coach/economy non-refundable tickets except where business class is indicated.
-Business class (non-refundable) is indicated on the international legs of travel when one international leg alone is greater than six hours, or it is more cost effective to purchase all legs on business class when one leg has met the criteria listed above for business class.
+ABET allows business class accommodations, under conditions stated in the Travel Policy and Procedure Manual (TPPM), Section C. Volunteers or staff traveling on ABET business shall purchase coach/economy non-refundable tickets except where business class is indicated.
+Business class (non-refundable) is indicated on the international flights that are greater than eight hours in total (layovers included), or one international leg alone is greater than six hours.

 B. Travel Waiver and Release Agreement